Sex show

 A sex show is a form of live performance that features one or more performers engaging in some form of sexual activity, typically on stage, for the entertainment or sexual gratification of spectators.
 Performers are paid either by the spectators or by the organisers of the show.
-In the 21st century interactive and live-format online sex shows have become increasingly popular, often performed by webcam models.
+In the 21st century, interactive and live-format online sex shows have become increasingly popular, often performed by webcam models.

-Content

 The range of sex shows is wide.
 At one end of the spectrum, they may contain little more than artistic nude dancing.
 At the other, they can involve the performance of explicit sexual activity for an audience.
 They may be private shows for a single individual or performed in front of an audience of fifty or more.
 In some cases there can be physical contact between members of the audience and the performer or performers.

 The sexual activity can include actual or simulated autoerotic acts and/or sex acts with another performer.
 The performance can be in a theater style, or it can be in a peep show style.
 Sex shows can overlap with other sectors of the sex industry.
 For example, a strip club may also offer live sex performances, and a prostitute may offer to perform sex acts with another prostitute for the gratification of a patron.